 As required by the State Government the FoMPC has a FoMPC Child Safety Policy that covers their activities.

-Members also receive Ponderings, the regular newsletter about the Creek produced by the Moonee Ponds Creek Co-ordination Committee, a group that is closely aligned with the FoMPC.
+Members also receive Ponderings, the quarterly Creek newsletter, now produced and edited by FoMPC (formerly by the Moonee Ponds Creek Co-ordination Committee).

 The Friends of Moonee Ponds Creek (FoMPC) was founded in 1989 by our long-term president Kelvin Thomson and was originally named the Moonee Ponds Creek Association.